 Mass Poisoning in 1937

 While working for her doctorate, Oldham carried out research on a drug called elixir sulfanilamide, which caused 107 deaths in 1937.
-Professor Geiling’s team discovered that the fatalities were caused by diethylene glycol poisoning.
+Professor Geiling’s team discovered the fatalities were caused by diethylene glycol poisoning.
 Diethylene glycol had been used in the medicine to dissolve the active part of elixir sulfanilamide.

 University of Chicago